datanav/docs/gdpr-platform-developer-docs.rst

 using the configured subject data properties (email, phone-number, customer id's and so on).
 The result of this query, if any, is joined with the original data in ``custom-document`` and stored in the GDPR platform for the data subject associated with the access request.

+It is important to note that there is no automatic re-querying of previous document searches when new documents are added to the index.
+The query is a *point-in-time* query and as such reflects the state of the document index at that point in time.
+To update the search result, a new GDPR access request must be submitted by the data subject.

 Manual vetting of search results
 --------------------------------